Jako/multiTV/README.md

 reverse | reverse order of displayed rows (disables `orderBy` parameter) | 0 orderBy | column name, column order type and order direction to sort the output (format: `name:type direction` – type could be `text` or `date`, defaults to `text` – direction defaults to `asc`) | - toPlaceholder | the snippet output is assigned to a placeholder named as the parameter value (i.e. [+myPlaceholder+]), single items are assigned to placeholders named as the parameter value followed by the row number (i.e. [+myPlaceholder.1+]).
 Normal snippet output is suppressed.
-(Note 2) | - published | display only multiTVs of published (1), unpublished (0) or both (2) kind of documents | 1 emptyOutput | return empty string if the multiTV is empty, otherwise return outer template | 1 outputSeparator | string inserted between two row templates | empty
+(Note 2) | - toJson | the snippet output contains the json encoded result of the multitv snippet call.
+Useful to retreive the multiTV results other snippets by runSnippet | 0 published | display only multiTVs of published (1), unpublished (0) or both (2) kind of documents | 1 emptyOutput | return empty string if the multiTV is empty, otherwise return outer template | 1 outputSeparator | string inserted between two row templates | empty